NCI900-Training-Organisation/intro-to-pytorch/docs/source/tutorial/multi_node.rst

 .. admonition:: Explanation
    :class: attention

-   If you have a `SLURM scheduler, <https://youtu.be/KaAJtI1T2x4>`_, things are a bit easier since the *srun* command can launch the Torchrun directly from the job script, on all nodes, eliminating the need for an additional shell script.
+   If you have a `SLURM scheduler <https://youtu.be/KaAJtI1T2x4>`_, things are a bit easier since the *srun* command can launch the Torchrun directly from the job script, on all nodes, eliminating the need for an additional shell script.